Lyndir/MasterPassword/TestFlight/README.txt

     2. Strip Debug Symbols During Copy
     3. Strip Linked Product

+4. Beta Testing and Release Differentiation

+In order to provide more information about your testers while beta testing you will need to provide the device's unique identifier.
+This identifier is not something that the SDK will collect from the device and we do not recommend using this in production.
+Here is the recommended code for providing the device unique identifier.

+    #define TESTING 1
+    #ifdef TESTING
+        [TestFlight setDeviceIdentifier:[[UIDevice currentDevice] uniqueIdentifier]];
+    #endif

+This will allow you to have the best possible information during testing, but disable getting and sending of the device unique identifier when you release your application.
+When it is time to release simply comment out #define TESTING 1.
+If you decide to not include the device's unique identifier during your testing phase TestFlight will still collect all of the information that you send but it may be anonymized.

-4. Use the Checkpoint API to create important checkpoints throughout your application.
+5. Use the Checkpoint API to create important checkpoints throughout your application.

 When a tester does something you care about in your app you can pass a checkpoint.
 For example completing a level, adding a todo item, etc.  The checkpoint progress is used to provide insight into how your testers are testing your apps.
 The passed checkpoints are also attached to crashes, which can help when creating steps to replicate.

 `[TestFlight passCheckpoint:@"CHECKPOINT_NAME"];`
-Use `passCheckpoint:` to track when a user performs certain tasks in your application.
+Use `+passCheckpoint:` to track when a user performs certain tasks in your application.
 This can be useful for making sure testers are hitting all parts of your application, as well as tracking which testers are being thorough.

-5. Using the Feedback API
+6. Using the Feedback API

 To launch unguided feedback call the `openFeedbackView` method.
 We recommend that you call this from a GUI element.